cyrup-ai/action-items/task/LEGACY_4.md

 # Task: Fix Raycast "Adapter" Not "Shim" Terminology

 ## OBJECTIVE
 Replace all "shim" terminology with "adapter" in Raycast integration code.
-"Shim" implies a temporary workaround or hack, but this adapter layer is a permanent architectural component implementing the well-known Adapter design pattern (GoF).
+"Shim" implies a temporary workaround or hack, but this adapter layer is a permanent architectural component implementing the well-known Adapter design pattern (Gang of Four).
 This change improves code clarity and helps developers understand that Raycast compatibility is a core, permanent feature.

 ## PRIORITY
 P3 - MEDIUM - Code quality and clarity